M62 motorway: Smart motorway

+Services

+In December 1973 a service area at Hensall, North Yorkshire was proposed, to be 40 acres.
+There would be a transport cafe, with a separate cafeteria on each side.
+It would cost £700,000.
+A similar motorway service station was proposed at Abbey Barn, south of High Wycombe on the M40, around the same time, and which likewise was neither built.

 Traffic

 The section between junctions 18 (with the M60) and 29 (with the M1) through Greater Manchester and West Yorkshire has been identified as one of the most congested roads in Britain.
 The motorway provides a direct link between three of the five largest metro areas in England, and is the most practical route for HGVs and other commercial traffic between Manchester and Leeds.
-There are a significant amount of warehouses in these urban areas, which require commercial delivery to the ports at Merseyside and around the Humber, all of which are transported via the M62.
+There are a significant number of warehouses in these urban areas, which require commercial delivery to the ports at Merseyside and around the Humber, all of which are transported via the M62.

 Annual average daily traffic flows of 100,000 cars were recorded east of the Pennines (junction 22) in 2006 and 78,000 cars west of the Pennines.
 The figures were increases from 90,000 and 70,000 respectively in 1999.
 By way of comparison, the UK's busiest motorway, the M25 carried 144,000 cars between junctions 7 and 23 in 2006.